 A series of murky deals and a restrictive new anti-discrimination law announce a bleak era for Bulgarian journalism.by Marius Dragomir The arrival of Western media investors in the 1990s ushered in a new era for journalism in Eastern Europe.
-Foreign injections of capital and know-how, particularly German and Swiss, helped build solid media outlets across […]
+Foreign injections of capital and know-how, particularly German and Swiss, helped build solid media outlets across the region.
+In recent years […]

 You have reached a premium content area of Transitions.
 To read this entire article please login if you are already a Transitions subscriber.